jonathanLynn/jonathanLynn/README.md

 ## I'm an Engineer, Husband and Father.

-- 🔭 I’m currently working on Full Stack Development Things
+- 🔭 I’m currently working as a NSE at a Large National Bank
-- 🌱 I’m currently learning Node.js/Python along with Cloud!
+- 🌱 I’m currently studying for my PCNSE Certification
-- 👯 I’m looking to collaborate on DevSecOps and Infrastructure as Code
+- 👯 I’m looking to collaborate on All things Network & Security
 - ⚡ Fun fact: I can handle myself on a dance floor!!